lehmanjo/vsc-dev-user-rust-template/README.md

 <br />

-### New repository name becomes the directory name and therefore also the default rust package name
+### Create a new repository

-blah
+The new repository name becomes the directory name and therefore also the default rust package name.

 ![Using Template](/README_image_04.png)